Introduction

 Detailed Explanation

 An objective summary focuses solely on the facts presented in the original material.
 It avoids subjective language such as "I believe," "in my opinion," or emotionally charged words like "terrible," "wonderful," or "shocking."
 Instead, it relies on neutral phrasing and sticks closely to what the author or speaker actually said.
-For example, if a news article reports on a political debate, an objective summary would state the positions of each candidate without expressing support for one side or the other.
+Take this: if a news article reports on a political debate, an objective summary would state the positions of each candidate without expressing support for one side or the other.

 Step-by-Step or Concept Breakdown